 Is Refinancing an Option?

 Refinancing student loans could potentially help you avoid defaulting on your student loans by combining all your student loans into one, simplified new loan.
-When you refinance student loans, qualifying borrowers may be able to secure a lower interest rate or loan terms that work better for their situation.
+When you refinance student loans, you might be able to secure a lower interest rate or loan terms that work better for your situation.

 If a borrower is already in default, refinancing could be difficult.
 When a student loan is refinanced, a new loan is taken out with a private lender.
 As a part of the application and approval process, lenders will review factors including the borrower’s credit score and financial history among other factors.